chembl/surechembl-data-client/README.md

     src/update.py

-The script requires several parameters; these are processed and documented by Python's argparse library.
-A usage statement can be found by running the script with the -h argument, also several examples of how to execute these tasks can be found below.

 The update script is designed for two specific tasks:

 * To load 'back file' data to pre-populate the database with historic records